Having a documented content marketing strategy impacts your content performance and ROI:

 When setting goals, experts agree that you’ll achieve more by following a two-tier structure: stretch goals and S.M.A.R.T. goals.

-These two types of goals support each other and help to define your strategy.
+These two types of goals support each other and help to define your digital content strategy.
 For example, imagine that your stretch goal is to increase organic search traffic from your content by 100% within a year.
 Here are a few S.M.A.R.T. goals that might support that initiative:

 As you can see, it would be hard to achieve a stretch goal without a structured marketing plan in place.
 Similarly, the S.M.A.R.T. goals would be random without the focus of a larger stretch goal.